Trump Media shares plunge after Donald Trump convicted in hush-money trial

 The stock has had a bumpy ride since then, including a single-day double-digit plunge in April after Truth Social announced plans to expand into streaming.

-Trump Media reported a net loss of $327.6m in the first quarter, and the company’s $9bn market cap is widely seen as being based mostly on Trump’s personal brand and enormous following.
+Trump Media reported a net loss of $327.6m in the first quarter, and the company’s $9bn market cap is widely seen as being based on the loyalty of Trump’s supporters.

 Since Trump owns 65 percent of the company’s shares, large swings in the stock price have a significant effect on his personal wealth.